Word of mouth helps a special dog get adopted

 Charla must have felt that her friend and the big handsome dog needed to meet.
 And she was right.

-Falling in love with Hoagie
+Falling in love with dog who has lupus

 Ann quickly fell in love with Hoagie.
 Though many people had done that before, this time was different.
 Ann had recently lost her two elderly dogs.
 Although she wasn’t planning to adopt another pet during her visit, Hoagie got her thinking that it might be the right time to bring a dog into her life again.
 After all, she had an empty house and lots of room in her heart.